ANNUAL REPORT

 Plans for the future

-Katie, Gary and the management team will continue working in the interests of our service users to ensure that they lead full lives and become as independent as possible.
+Katie, Gary and Kirsty and the rest of the management team will continue working in the interests of our service users to ensure that they lead full lives and become as independent as possible.

 As an organisation we aim;